atoav/bender-config/README.md

 # bender_config

 bender_config is a rust library, that deals with reading, writing and creating \
 the config for the bender renderfarm.
+It consists of two parts:
+- the rust library
+- a CLI tool for creating and managing the config

 It can be loaded into a rust project via its git repository by putting this in your Cargo.toml:
 ```rust